Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Introduction

 Problem~\ref{123} was formulated by Behrooz Khosravi in his survey paper~\cite[Question~4.2]{BKhosravi_survey}, by A.S.
-Kondrat'ev in frame of the Open Problems Session of the 13th School–Conference on Group Theory Dedicated to V. A. Belonogov’s 85th Birthday (see~\cite[Question~4]{Maslova_Conference}), and was independently formulated by W.~Shi in a partial communication with the second author.
+Kondrat'ev in frame of the open problems session of the 13th School–Conference on Group Theory Dedicated to V. A. Belonogov’s 85th Birthday (see~\cite[Question~4]{Maslova_Conference}), and was independently formulated by W.~Shi in a partial communication with the second author.

 Let $\Gamma$ be a simple graph whose vertices are labeled by pairwise distinct primes.
 We call $\Gamma$ a {\it labeled graph}.
-Note that there are examples of labeled graphs which are not equal (even not isomorphic as abstract graphs) to Gruenberg--Kegel graphs of groups.
+Note that there are examples of labeled graphs which are not equal (and not even isomorphic as abstract graphs) to Gruenberg--Kegel graphs of groups.
+For example, by the Gruenberg-Kegel Theorem (see Lemma~\ref{Gruenberg--Kegel theorem} in section~\ref{Prelim}), any graph with at least $7$ connected components is not isomorphic to the Gruenberg-Kegel graph of a finite group.
 To discuss the question of realizability of a graph as Gruenberg--Kegel graph of a group see, for example, papers~\cite{GKMK,Gors_Mas2,Gruber_etal,Maslova_Pagon}.
-However, the results we obtain in Section~\ref{Rec=>AS} allow to estimate an upper bound for a number of groups with the same Gruenberg--Kegel graph.
-In Section~\ref{NumbRecBound} we prove the following theorem.
+However, the results which we obtain in section~\ref{Rec=>AS} allow to estimate an upper bound for a number of groups with the same Gruenberg--Kegel graph.
+In section~\ref{NumbRecBound}, we prove the following theorem.

 \begin{theorem} There exists a function $F(x)=O(x^7)$ such that for each labeled graph $\Gamma$ the following conditions are equivalent{\rm:} \begin{itemize} \item[$(1)$] there exist infinitely many groups $H$ such that $\Gamma(H)=\Gamma${\rm;} \item[$(2)$] there exist more then $F(|V(\Gamma)|)$ groups $H$ such that $\Gamma(H)=\Gamma$, where $V(\Gamma)$ is the set of the vertices of $\Gamma$. \end{itemize} \end{theorem}